Lanhee Chen: Early life and education

-After graduating from high school, he went to Harvard University, where he earned an A.B. in Government in 1999, magna cum laude, an A.M. in Political Science, a J.D. cum laude, and a Ph.D. in Political Science.
-At Harvard, he participated in political and policy-oriented extracurricular activities.
-In 1999, Chen was a co-president of Harvard Model Congress.
-The topic of his Ph.D. dissertation, "Essays on Elections," was a look at electoral politics, which included analyses of judicial elections, presidential elections, and the impact of redistricting on electoral outcomes.
-His dissertation advisers included political scientists Sidney Verba and Gary King.
+While at Harvard, Chen was active in multiple political and policy-oriented activities.
+He was a roommate of Tom Cotton, who later became a US Senator representing Arkansas, and businessman Bom Kim.
+In 1999, Chen served as a co-president of Harvard Model Congress.
+His Ph.D. dissertation, titled "Essays on Elections," examined electoral politics by analyzing judicial elections, presidential elections, and the impact of redistricting on electoral outcomes.
+His doctoral advisers included political scientists Sidney Verba and Gary King.